Don’t Pass By Nikolai

 061

 Eastern Europeans are not like Americans, nor would we ever want them to be.
-They are a very friendly and kind people but mostly quiet and reserved when you first meet them; but once you have won their trust then they are your friend for life.
+They are a very friendly and kind people, mostly quiet and reserved when you first meet them; but once you have won their trust then they are your friend for life.

 We came in to find the day security guard in his cubicle as usual but he had a lady visitor and as soon as he saw us come in he jumped up and ran out talking loudly in Russian and waving his arms.
 He kept talking to his friend and to us and smiling and bowing and then he kissed ME on both cheeks!
-We were all laughing and so flustered that we could not communicate.
-While I was recovering from my kiss, he grabbed The Sweetheart and kissed HIM on both cheeks!
-This was no small feat because The Sweetheart is over six feet tall and this man was about my height and I am just barely over five feet.
-All the while he was jabbering away,smiling, bowing and clasping his hands together.
+We were all laughing but so flustered that we could not communicate.
+While I was recovering from my kiss, he grabbed my husband, Doug, and kissed HIM on both cheeks!
+This was no small feat because Doug is over six feet tall and this man was about my height; I am just barely over five feet.
+All the while he was jabbering away, smiling, bowing and clasping his hands together.
 I knew he was trying to tell his friend something about us but couldn’t quite make it all out.

 Thankfully, a young lady walked in and we asked her if she would interpret for us.
 Reluctantly, she agreed and we discovered his name was Nikolai and again he chattered away.
 When he finished, the young lady interpreted, “He says you are his friends.”
 I said, “That’s it?!
 He said all of that just to say we are his friends?!”
 She wasn’t into this at all and was obviously in a hurry, but we could tell there was more to this story and Nikolai was still talking ninety miles an hour.
 So finally the girl tells us everything he was saying and our lives were forever changed.